 Reports and publications that were produced and/or funded (in whole or in part) by the San Diego Water Board's SWAMP program are provided here.

-New report is available the on prevalence of cyanotoxins in southern California waterbodies based on screening assessments and regional monitoring programs, as well as another report on the first-year findings from a study of cyanotoxins along the land-sea interface in California.
+A report on the prevalence of cyanotoxins in southern California waterbodies based on screening assessments and regional monitoring programs, as well as another report on the first-year findings from a study of cyanotoxins along the land-sea interface in California.
 In addition, recent cyanotoxin-related contributions to the statewide SWAMP newsletter from San Diego region include a fact sheet on stream benthic cyanotoxins in San Diego and beyond, as well as a fact sheet on cyanotoxins in lentic water bodies.

-New report available on the abundance and distribution of plastic debris in San Diego Bay
+A report on the abundance and distribution of plastic debris in San Diego Bay

 For additional information, please contact: Betty Fetscher, SWAMP coordinator for the San Diego Region, phone (619) 521-3358 or Betty.Fetscher@waterboards.ca.gov.